 Magic Items

 Within Pathrunner, there are multiple categories of magical items, which serve different purposes.
+Listed below are the different forms magic items may take, and their typical functions.
+This allows players to create specific and unique magical items to suit their needs.
 Note that any listed crafting costs in this page are subject to changes imposed by your GM - these are merely examples to help players and GMs approximate the intended cost for a given magical item.

 Crafting a Magic Item usually takes 1 hour for every 10 TU involved in it's creation.
 The GM may allow crafting time faster than this, depending upon circumstances, resources, workspace availability, and a character's Talents.